syncfusion-content/javascript-docs/js/api/ejTreeView.md

-Fires when node unchecked successfully.
+Fires when the node is unchecked successfully.

 <table class="params">
 <thead>